 There are few pets as controversial as the snake, and the king of pet snakes is the ball python.
 But do ball pythons make a good pet for your home, or are you better off keeping them as far away as possible?
+Well, if you love snakes, ball python can make a great pet for you.

 The truth is that snakes get a ton of unwarranted abuse, and as long as you’re not scared of them, adding a pet snake to your home has tons of perks.
 But what all can a ball python do for you, and is one right for your home?
 We break it all down for you here.